 There is one important reason why front-wheel drive vehicles became the standard to be followed in the middle of the 1980s, so that the majority of passenger vehicles produced today are front-wheel drive.
 Front-wheel drive vehicles are more difficult to work on, making it more difficult for vehicle owners to perform their own maintenance and repairs, which would save them many thousands of dollars in the long term on maintenance and repairs.

 For example, it is much more difficult to change the clutch on a front-wheel drive vehicle with a manual transmission than a rear-wheel drive vehicle with a manual transmission, because the constant velocity joints on the front-wheel drive vehicle must be removed with difficulty before the manual transmission can be removed in order to change the clutch.
-It is also much more difficult to change the timing belt on a front-wheel drive vehicle than a rear-wheel drive vehicle, because the timing belt of the front-wheel drive vehicle is close to the side of the engine bay so that it is difficult to access, whereas the timing belt of the rear-wheel drive vehicle is accessible at the front of the engine bay and is therefore easier to replace.
+It is also much more difficult to change the timing belt on a front-wheel drive vehicle than a rear-wheel drive vehicle, because the timing belt on the front-wheel drive vehicle is close to the side of the engine bay so that it is difficult to access, whereas the timing belt on the rear-wheel drive vehicle is accessible at the front of the engine bay and is therefore easier to replace.
 It is also difficult to change the constant velocity joints on a front-wheel drive vehicle, which need to be repaired or replaced periodically when the rubber boots surrounding the constant velocity joints wear out and tear, allowing dirt and other contaminants into the grease surrounding the constant velocity joints, thereby damaging them.

-At least 60% of the motor vehicles manufactured in the world today are front-wheel drive in order to provide the dealerships of motor vehicle manufacturers with a source of revenue from performing maintenance and repairs on the front-wheel drive motor vehicles that they sell.
+A large proportion of the motor vehicles manufactured in the world today are front-wheel drive in order to provide the dealerships of motor vehicle manufacturers with a source of revenue from performing maintenance and repairs on the front-wheel drive motor vehicles that they sell.

 The engines that would power Boxcar vehicles would ideally be diesel engines, both reducing the risk of fire in an accident (since diesel fuel is not easily ignited) and allowing them to run on recycled cooking oil.

-For vehicles with manual transmissions, the clutch attaches to the flywheel at the rear of the crankshaft of the engine in the normal way.
+For vehicle with manual transmissions, the clutch attaches to the flywheel at the rear of the crankshaft of the engine in the normal way.
 It is covered by a bell housing, which has an input shaft built into it with a circular flange on the end of the input shaft protruding out of the bell housing.
 The manual transmission near the rear of the vehicle has another input shaft protruding from it with another circular flange.
 A propeller shaft transmits rotational power from the bell housing to the manual transmission.
 The propeller shaft bolts onto the circular flange protruding out of the bell housing at one end of the propeller shaft and onto the circular flange protruding from the manual transmission at the other end of the propeller shaft.

 For vehicles with automatic transmissions, the layout is similar except that, instead of a clutch attached to the flywheel, there is a torque converter attached to the flywheel.